kendryte/k230_docs/en/01_software/pc/dewarp/K230_SDK_Dewarp_Guide.md

 </opencv_storage>
 ```

-Edit  , change the last parameter to the path to the `run.bat`XML file you just created, change the -o parameter to the path to the YAML file where the output is saved, and execute `run.bat`
+Edit `run.bat`, change the last parameter to the path of the XML file just created, and change the -o parameter to the path to save the output YAML file, then execute `run.bat`.

-## 2. Dewarp works with the VICAP module
+## 2. Using Dewarp with the VICAP Module

-VICAP controls distortion correction by loading the Dewarp configuration file, the Dewarp configuration file generated after the K230 SDK compilation is placed under  , the `<K230 SDK> src/big/mpp/userapps/src/sensor/config` suffix .bin is the dewarp configuration file, the first 8 bytes of its content are split-screen parameters, and then all the content is a mapping table, VICAP will match the current sensor according to the file name to load.
+VICAP controls distortion correction by loading the Dewarp configuration file.
+The Dewarp configuration file generated after compiling the K230 SDK is placed in `<K230 SDK> src/big/mpp/userapps/src/sensor/config`, and files with the .bin suffix are all dewarp configuration files.
+The first 8 bytes of their content are split screen parameters, and the rest are all mapping tables.
+VICAP loads the current sensor based on the file name.

-### Lens correction mode
+### Lens Correction Mode

-Note: **Opening Dewarp requires an additional vb pool, and changing the buf_size of the device property to the sensor output buffer size, you can refer `sample_vicap.c` to the practice of the function  in `sample_vicap_vb_init` to initialize the vb pool.**
+Note: **Enabling Dewarp requires an additional vb pool, and the buf_size of the device properties should be changed to the sensor output buffer size.
+You can refer to the `sample_vicap.c` function `sample_vicap_vb_init` to initialize the vb pool.**

-The YAML file generated in the previous step needs to be placed in `<K230 SDK>/src/big/mpp/userapps/src/sensor/dewarp` the  directory to compile the K230 SDK.
+The YAML file generated in the previous step needs to be placed in the `<K230 SDK>/src/big/mpp/userapps/src/sensor/dewarp` directory, and the K230 SDK should be compiled.

-If you have compiled the K230 SDK before, you can run it directly after placing the YAML file without recompiling it completely, `make mpp-apps` or if you need to make an image `make build-image`.
+If the K230 SDK has been compiled before, you can avoid a full recompile.
+After placing the YAML file, directly run `make mpp-apps`.
+If you need to create an image, you also need to run `make build-image`.

-### Split screen mode
+### Split Screen Mode

-In the K230 SDK built-in a program for generating a split screen mode configuration file, the source code is placed in , K230 SDK will `<K230 SDK>/src/big/mpp/userapps/src/sensor/dewarp/k230dwmapgen/exe/split_screen.c` generate a program in the directory `<K230 SDK>/src/big/mpp/userapps/src/sensor/build` after complete compilation, after running, the configuration file will be printed through the standard output, if you need to keep it can be redirected to the file, this program defaults to 1280x720 camera configuration split screen, `k230dwmapgen-splitscreen` if you need to modify the parameters can modify its source code `CreateUpdateWarpPolarMap` The parameters of the function, recompile and run.
+The K230 SDK includes a built-in program for generating split screen mode configuration files.
+The source code is located in `<K230 SDK>/src/big/mpp/userapps/src/sensor/dewarp/k230dwmapgen/exe/split_screen.c`.
+After fully compiling the K230 SDK, a `k230dwmapgen-splitscreen` program will be generated in the `<K230 SDK>/src/big/mpp/userapps/src/sensor/build` directory.
+Running it will print the configuration file through standard output.
+If you need to keep it, you can redirect it to a file.
+This program defaults to the 1280x720 camera configuration split screen.
+If you need to modify parameters, you can change the parameters of the `CreateUpdateWarpPolarMap` function in its source code, recompile and run it.